-The author of Who Owns Culture?
+In a long version, the author of Who Owns Culture?
 Appropriation and Authenticity in American Law, defined cultural appropriation as follows:

 "Taking intellectual property, traditional knowledge, cultural expressions, or artifacts from someone else's culture without permission.
-This can include unauthorized use of another culture's dance, dress, music, language, folklore, cuisine, traditional medicine, religious symbols, etc.
+This can include unauthorized use of another culture's dance, dress, music, language, folklore, cuisine, traditional medicine, religious symbols, etc."

 "It's most likely to be harmful when the source community is a minority group that has been oppressed or exploited in other ways or when the object of appropriation is particularly sensitive, e.g. sacred objects."